 What are clinical considerations and what is their clinical significance?

 All medications start out in the green category on the GeneSight test.
 Based on an individual’s genetic variation, a medication may be moved out of this category, and into the yellow or red category, depending on how significantly the variation is expected to impact outcomes with that medication.
-When this happens, the medication is labeled with one or more of the ten possible clinical considerations, which explain the rationale for a medication’s classification and can be used to help inform treatment decisions.
+Medications on the GeneSight report are labeled with one or more of the ten possible clinical considerations, which explain the rationale for a medication’s classification and can be used to help inform treatment decisions.

 How do I interpret each clinical consideration?